Gladys Camilo

 Futher documentation at: Feminist Culture House

-A scan of a spread from 'Performing a Lifetime'.
+A white and blue book cover with a text that reads 'performing a lifetime' A scan of a spread from 'Performing a Lifetime'.
 The left page contains a blue

 and brown watercolor illustration of a figure that resembles a cell.

+The right page contains text.
 Another scan of a spread from 'Performing a Lifetime'.
 The left page contains

 text and the right page contains a blue and brown watercolor illustration of

+figures that resembles microbes.
 Another scan of a spread from 'Performing a Lifetime'.
 The left page contains text

 and the right page contains a blue and brown watercolor illustration of a human figure